-4. Ability to Immediately Determine How Severe a Defect Is and Whether It Needs to Be Attended to Immediately
+4. The Ability to Immediately Determine How Severe a Defect Is and Whether It Needs to Be Attended to Immediately

-It is possible to immediately determine the severity of a defect in order to understand whether the fixing of this bug can be stalled off, or has to be performed without delay.
+It is possible to immediately determine the severity of a defect in order to understand whether the fixing of this bug can be stalled off, or needs to be performed without delay.
 All bugs can also be prioritized in accordance with the above criterion.

-5. Uniformity and the Ability to Learn About Defects at a Much Earlier Stage
+5. Uniformity and the Ability to Learn about Defects at a Much Earlier Stage

 As a result, many of the existing defects get eradicated yet at this point.
 This facilitates greatly the acceptance tests.
 In addition, the resulting time savings can also be quite significant.